CUP-ECS/beatnik/README.md

-# Beatnik - A  prototype High Performance Parallel Interface Benchmark
+# Beatnik - A Prototype High Performance Parallel Interface Benchmark

 ## Description

 Beatnik is a benchmark for global communication based on Pandya and Shkoller's 3D fluid interace "Z-Model" in the Cabana/Cajita mesh framework [1].
 The goals of Beatnik are to:
   1. Provide an interesting and meaningful benchmark for numerical methods that require global communication, for example for far-field force calculations.
-This includes fast fourier transforms, distance sort cutoff-based methonds, and (eventually) fast multipole methods.
+This includes fast fourier transforms, distance sort cutoff-based methods, and (eventually) fast multi-pole methods.
   1. Understand the performance characteristics of different parallel decompositions of the Z-Model based on both a 2D decomposition based on logical mesh location location and a space-filling curve mesh decomposition.
   1. Provide a working prototype parallel implementation of the fluid interface model that other codes can use to create multi-scale models and codes.

-Beatnik uses a simple mesh-based represeantation of the surface manifold as a Cajita 2D mesh in I/J space and a regular block 2D decomposition of this manifold.
+Beatnik uses a simple mesh-based representation of the surface manifold as a Cabana grid 2D mesh in I/J space and a regular block 2D decomposition of this manifold.
 The physical position of each element in the mesh is stored as a separate vector in the nodes of the mesh.
-This design results in simple and efficient computation and communincation strageties for surface normals, artificial viscosity, and Fourier transforms elements.
+This design results in simple and efficient computation and communication strategies for surface normals, artificial viscosity, and Fourier transforms elements.
 However, it complicates methods where the data decomposition and communication is based on the spatial location of manifold points, requiring them to either maintain a separate spatial decomposition of the surface or to continually construct a spatial decomposition.
-A surface mesh that decomposed the mesh by spatial location would be an interesting alternative but would have the opposite issue - communication for surface calculations would be more complex but the (expensive) far force methods that rely on spatial decompositions (e.g. distance sort and spatial tree methods like the fast multipole method) would be less espensive.
+A surface mesh that decomposed the mesh by spatial location would be an interesting alternative but would have the opposite issue - communication for surface calculations would be more complex but the (expensive) far force methods that rely on spatial decompositions (e.g. distance sort and spatial tree methods like the fast multi-pole method) would be less expensive.

 ## Building Beatnik

 Beatnik relies on multiple external packages to build, including:
-  * ECP CoPA's Cabana/Cajita particle and mesh framework [3]
+  * ECP CoPA's Cabana/Grid particle and mesh framework [3]
   * UT-Knoxville's HeFFTe fast fourier transform library [4]
   * A high-performance MPI implementation such as OpenMPI, MPICH, or MVAPICH